 There’s always something to see or hear on a wildlife-friendly farm holiday in Cornwall!

 Managed sustainably, our small farm is a haven for living creatures of all shapes and sizes.

 So, as well as the general baaing, clucking, quacking and cock-a-doodle-dooing from the farm animals, keep your ear and eyes out for the following…

-With its distinctive drumming sound, you’ll probably hear the greater spotted woodpecker before you see him or her.
+With their distinctive drumming sound, you’ll probably hear the greater spotted woodpeckers before you see them.
 They live in the trees along the entrance track but regularly come down to the bird feeders in the front garden for an easy meal.
 Both male and female have a bright red rump but the males can be identified by the red patch on the back of their heads.

 Did you know the classic twit-twoo call of the owl is actually two different birds calling to each other?
 The female calls ‘kewick’ and the males reply “hoo-hoo’.
 Living in the trees along the track and behind Stable Cottage you can regularly hear them calling each other in the evenings and early mornings.
 One spring, we had a cute fluffy owlet who stationed herself resolutely in the middle of the driveway and had to be carefully moved every time someone wanted to come in or leave!